mjbradvica/personal-website-articles/2022/simplifying-ado-net-boilerplate.md

 Breaking down our base class:

-* We accept an SqlConnection via the constructor
+* We accept an SqlConnection via the constructor.
-* Our ExecuteCommand method will accept some sql, wrap the command in a transaction, and in the event of some undefined behavior, our transaction will rollback
+* Our ExecuteCommand method will accept some SQL, wrap the command in a transaction, and--in the event of some undefined behavior--our transaction will rollback
-* Our ExecuteQuery method will accept some sql alongside a mapping function to convert a result set into the type we specify
+* Our ExecuteQuery method will accept some SQL alongside a mapping function to convert a result set into the type we specify.

-We can now reuse this base class in our entire application.
+Now, we can now reuse this base class throughout our entire application.

 ## Implementation

-For our example we will use a simple Customer class:
+For our example, we will use a simple Customer class:

 ```csharp
 public class Customer